Uncommon Overnighters: Blast Off to These Stellar Stargazing Sites

 Nevada Northern Railway

-For anyone looking for a glimpse of the galaxy, this is one of the most innovative ways to do it.
-NNRY’s Star Train lets viewers behold the night sky while riding a train car behind a vintage diesel locomotive.
+NNRY’s Star Train lets viewers behold the night sky while riding behind a vintage diesel locomotive.
 Accompanied by “Dark” Rangers from Great Basin National Park, this train ride will deliver a seriously cool experience.
 It’s so cool, in fact, that it sells out a year in advance, so make your plans extra early to take part.
 The Sunset, Stars & Champagne Train also delivers opportunities to see stars, constellations, planets, and even galaxies with the naked eye.
+Bed down in a variety of hotels in Ely after you disembark.